mkkim85/PCS/README.md

 # PCS
-Power management algorithm simulator using csim for MapReduce-based cluster
+Power management algorithm simulator using csim for MapReduce-based clusters